• Mon. Jun 22nd, 2026

 Sea Turtle Hatchlings In Cyprus

-A HAVEN FOR ENDANGERED SEA TURTLES
+A HAVEN FOR ENDANGERED

 A Sea Turtle Laying Its Eggs On the Beach in Cyprus

-Some of the more secluded beaches of Cyprus are also a vital nesting ground for endangered sea turtles.
+Cyprus is one of the most important Mediterranean nesting grounds for endangered Green and Loggerhead sea turtles.
+The island provides several secluded beaches that, in turn, provide vital nesting grounds for these gentle creatures.
+The turtles return year after year to lay their eggs, often on the same beaches where they were born.
+The incredible journey of their hatchlings, struggling to make their way to the sea, has become a symbol of nature’s wonder and resilience across the island.

 The island’s sandy shores welcome back two very remarkable species of turtle every summer.
-These gentle creatures return year after year to lay their eggs, often on the same beaches where they were born.
-The incredible journey of their hatchlings, struggling to make their way to the sea, has become a symbol of nature’s wonder and resilience on the island.

-The two sea turtle species are the Loggerhead turtle Caretta caretta, and the Green Turtle Chelonia mydas.
-They both travel thousands of kilometres throughout the year, but always return to the same nesting grounds every summer to lay their eggs.
-Classified as endangered, the protection of both of these species of sea turtle has become crucial.
+The Loggerhead turtle, Caretta caretta, and the Green Turtle, Chelonia mydas, travel thousands of kilometres throughout the year, but always return to the same nesting grounds every summer to lay their eggs.
+Classified as endangered, the protection of both of these species of sea turtle has become crucial, and several efforts to safeguard their survival include several island-wide conservation programs.

 Copyright infringement!